javadho/campaigns-analysis/README.md

 After downloading CSV files for each table, they were added to the database in SQL Server to be cleaned and transformed.
 Then, to do Exploratory Data Analysis (EDA) in Python, a Jupyter notebook was connected to SQL Server using the sqlalchemy library.
 Then, for getting insights, data was imported to Power BI by loading it from the database in SQL Server.

 ## Data Cleaning and Transformation (SQL)
+-	Remove unnecessary columns
+-	Changing data types
+-	Check missing values
+-	Check duplicates
+-	Merge tables
+-	Create a new table (campaign_table) by joining campaign tables (campaign_table and campaign_desc) as denormalization because query performance will be improved by reducing joins in frequently accessed reports or dashboards, and also because these two tables store similar data, merging them into a single table simplifies queries and maintenance.
+-	Check data values, which takes a lot of time by checking each column in the tables
+-	Changing the name of columns and their values in the hh_demographic table
+-	Add duration, date, new_customer, and store name columns
+-	Create transactions_campaigns table to see households that used campaign offer for purchasing
+-	Create KPIs
+-	Check the times of visit for each household per week